Ranger tips: Lincoln National Park

 There’s plenty of birdlife too – if you’re lucky you might see a white-bellied sea eagle soaring above or a beach-nesting hooded plover or the elusive malleefowl.

-Main image: Lincoln National Park rangers Elly Schultz and Kyle Watters
+Main image: Lincoln National Park ranger Elly Schultz

 Log in to Disqus, Facebook, Twitter or Google to make a comment.
 If you would prefer not to log in you can still make a comment by selecting 'I'd rather post as a guest' after entering your name and email address.